From Darkness into Light: Music in the Aftermath of War

 This program pays homage to the effects of the Thirty Years War on composition and culture in seventeenth-century Germany.
 The program illuminates the music of lesser-known wartime and postwar composers: the refugees Heinrich Grimm and Andreas Hammerschmidt; the British immigrant William Brade and his close multi-instrumentalist colleague Johann Schop; the controversial Johann Rosenmüller; Johann Vierdanck, star musician of the Dresden court; and Johann Rudolph Ahle, whose style directly influenced Bach and the subsequent high Baroque.
 All of these composers are intimately connected: driven from city to city by sickness and war, brought together by extraordinary musical abilities, their music creates a bright path that leads us through and beyond a period of impenetrable darkness.

-Our EXILE series is a collection of programs which explore the music of displaced peoples in early modern Europe.
-The series traces the paths of populations forced into diaspora during the Renaissance and early Baroque periods, specifically refugees of war, plague, and famine; victims of cultural and political shifts; and underrepresented musicians.
-Our first EXILE concerts highlight the paths of Jewish music as it shifted and melded with traditions in England, Spain, Germany, Italy, and Poland.
-We explore the mutual influences of Italian, German, and eastern European music and Jewish culture, highlighting Jewish musicians (Rossi), the non-Jewish composers they influenced (Vierdanck), and composers who inspired innovations in Jewish composition (Monteverdi).
-The purpose of this program is to highlight the mutual influences of the early modern European Jewish experience – to break down preconceptions of Jewish music and culture and explore the implications of diaspora on Jewish artistic legacy.
+EXILE explores the influences of Italian, German, and eastern European music and Jewish culture, highlighting Jewish musicians, the non-Jewish composers they influenced, and composers who inspired innovations in Jewish composition.
+Featuring composers such as Rossi, Vierdanck, Monteverdi, and other, this program highlights the mutual influences of the early modern European Jewish experience – to break down preconceptions of Jewish music and culture and explore the implications of diaspora on Jewish artistic legacy.